ebaauw/homebridge-rpi/README.md

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
-I run Homebridge RPi on a Raspberry Pi 3B.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.